top of page

 Intro to Airbus

-Airbus is an aeronautics company founded on December 18, 1970 in Blagnac, France.
-It has been for nearly 38 years in history.
+Airbus is an aerospace company founded on December 18, 1970 in Blagnac, France.
+It has been for nearly 50 years in history.
 Nowadays, if you see an A-3## on the safety card in your seat pocket, you are on an Airbus.
-Airbus uses a side stick in the cockpit to control some movements of the plane.
+Airbus uses a side stick in the cockpit to control the pitch and roll of the plane.
 The five most popular Airbus aircraft are the A320, A330, A340, A350, and A380.

-(Special Note Ahead: The "You will experience it if" estimate also takes account of passenger bookings and aircraft availability.
-Airlines receive the number of passengers beforehand so they can arrange and dispatch aircrafts. )
+Special Note Ahead: The "Chances of Boarding" estimate also takes into account of passenger bookings and aircraft availabilities, in addition to the route.
+Airlines receive the number of passengers in advance so they can arrange and dispatch aircrafts.

 A320 Family

 The Airbus A320 is a narrow body, twin-engine airliner, first flown on February 22, 1987 with Air France.
 Its variants are A318, A319, and A321.
-As of now , over 10,000 A320s are built.
-It is one of the most successful airliners ever built, just behind the B737 in terms of the number of sales.
-Chances are you will board on an A320 on domestic flights or short distance flights.
+As of now, over 10,000 A320s are built.
+It is one of the most successful airliners ever built, surpassing the B737 in the number of sales as of 2019.
+Chances are you will board on an A320 on domestic flights.

 Summary: